pharo-project/pharo-beacon/repository/Beacon.package/CustomStringStreamBeacon.class/README.md

 	String streamContents: [ :stream |
 		(CustomStringStreamBeacon with: stream)
 			runDuring: [
-				MessageSignal log: 'This is a message' ] ]
+				StringSignal log: 'This is a message' ] ]